ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 getBluemixAppGUID(callback:function) |  Returns the backend application id.
 The first parameter of the callback is the returned Bluemix app GUID. getDefaultTimeoutRequest(callback:function) | Returns the default timeout (in seconds) for all BMS network requests.
-The first parameter of the callback is the returned default timeout. setDefaultTimeoutRequest(timeout:int) | Sets the default timeout (in seconds) for all BMS network requests. registerAuthenticationListener(realm:string, userAuthenticationListener:Object) | Registers a delegate that will handle authentication for the specified realm. unregisterAuthenticationListener(realm:string) | Unregisters the authentication callback for the specified realm.
+The first parameter of the callback is the returned default timeout. setDefaultTimeoutRequest(timeout:int) | Sets the default timeout (in seconds) for all BMS network requests. registerAuthenticationListener(realm:string, userAuthenticationListener:Object) | Registers a delegate that will handle authentication for the specified realm.
+See below for how to create the authentication listener. unregisterAuthenticationListener(realm:string) | Unregisters the authentication callback for the specified realm.

 The following constants are available: